mateog4712/SparseRNAFolD/README.md

 #### Description:
 Software implementation of SparseRNAFolD.
-SparseRNAFolD is an Time- and space-efficient sparsified minimum free energy folding of pseudoknot-free RNAs
+SparseRNAFolD is a time- and space-efficient sparsified minimum free energy folding of pseudoknot-free RNAs

 #### Supported OS:
 Linux, macOS